- See an original copy of the V5C registration document – also known as the logbook – and check it carries its DVLA watermark

 - Watch out for badly fitting or mismatched trim

-- A history check will highlight if a vehicle has been stolen or written-off – a cut and shut could be both
+- A vehicle check will highlight if a vehicle has been stolen or written-off – a cut and shut could be both